reductstore/homepage/_posts/2023-01-28-reduct-py-v1_3_0-released.md

 ---

-We are excited to announce the release of [version 1.3.0](https://github.com/reductstore/reduct-py/releases/tag/v1.3.0) of the ReductStore SDK for Python!
+We are happy to announce the release of [version 1.3.0](https://github.com/reductstore/reduct-py/releases/tag/v1.3.0) of the ReductStore SDK for Python!
 This release introduces several new features to help users better organize and filter their data.